 In addition to these, DSOs also deal with the majority of general business practices.
 Some responsibilities shouldered by DSOs are:

 - Managing the practice’s IT infrastructure and other information technology

 - Overseeing all financial operations such as tax preparations, payroll, accounting, collections, and billing

 - Conducting human resource tasks except those that involve the firing and hiring of dental professionals

 - Risk management

-- Ensuring legal and regulatory compliance
+- Ensuring regulatory and legal compliance

-- Real estate acquisition for your practice
+- Acquiring real estate for your dental practice

 - Private equity transactions